apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 From the Luke UI shown you can access various details.

+#### Advanced search features

+##### Suggestions

+`@since Oak 1.1.17, 1.0.15`

+In order to use Lucene index to perform search suggestions, the index definition node (the one of type `oak:queryIndexConfiguration`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useForSuggest` set to `true`, such setting controls from which properties terms to be used for suggestions will be taken.

+Once the above configuration has been done, by default, the Lucene suggester is updated every 10 minutes but that can be changed by setting the property `suggestUpdateFrequencyMinutes` in the index definition node to a different value.

+##### Spellchecking

+`@since Oak 1.1.17, 1.0.15`

+In order to use Lucene index to perform spellchecking, the index definition node (the one of type `oak:queryIndexConfiguration`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useForSpellcheck` set to `true`, such setting controls from which properties terms to be used for spellcheck corrections will be taken.

 ### Design Considerations

 Lucene index provides quite a few features to meet various query requirements.